kiagnose/kubevirt-storage-checkup/README.md

 ```bash
 envsubst < manifests/storage_checkup.yaml|kubectl delete -f -
 ```

+### SkipTeardown Modes

+The `skipTeardown` field provides more flexibility for debugging by allowing control over when teardown steps are skipped.
+The available modes are:

+- **`always`/`true`**: Skips the teardown process in all cases.
+This is useful when you want to keep resources for further inspection.
+- **`onfailure`**: Skips teardown only if a failure occurs.
+This is particularly helpful when debugging issues after a failure.
+- **`never`/`false`**: Always performs the teardown steps, ensuring that all resources are cleaned up after the checkup run.
+This is the default behavior.

 ## Checkup Results Retrieval

 After the checkup Job had completed, the results are made available at the user-supplied ConfigMap object: